 Secure Communication Guide

-Matrix is an open standard for real-time, decentralized communication with end-to-end encryption.
-Element is the flagship client application.
+Matrix Synapse is an open-source homeserver for the Matrix protocol — a decentralized, end-to-end encrypted messaging network.
 Self-host your own secure communication platform on RamNode's reliable VPS hosting.

 End-to-End Encryption